Shooter in Trayvon Martin case "emotionally crippled"

 Among other actions, they said Zimmerman had taken the unusual step on Tuesday of trying to personally contact Angela Corey, the special prosecutor who is handling his case and investigating the February 26 killing of 17-year-old Martin.

-Uhrig, seeking to explain what he described as Zimmerman's erratic behaviour, said his client had been "emotionally crippled by virtue of the pressure of this case" which has sparked a nationwide public outcry.
+Uhrig, seeking to explain what he described as Zimmerman's erratic behavior, said his client had been "emotionally crippled by virtue of the pressure of this case" which has sparked a nationwide public outcry.

 "This has been a terribly corrosive process," said Uhrig, who bridled at claims from civil rights activists and streets filled with indignant protesters that Zimmerman, a white Hispanic, was a racist who had gunned down an innocent African American youth in a case of racial profiling that turned suddenly tragic.